Unstuffed Cabbage Roll Casserole

 The cabbage can be prepped ahead of time by chopping into ½” chunks and refrigerating in a zippered bag.
 Cabbage will keep for at least a week this way and is so convenient to have on hand (and also great to toss into vegetable soups and stir fries).

-Another great thing about this recipe is that it can be prepared the night before (or in the morning) and then simply baked before serving.
+Another great thing about this cabbage roll casserole is that it can be prepared the night before (or in the morning) and then simply baked before serving.
 This makes it the perfect meal for guests and busy school nights!

 This recipe does freezes perfectly so if you’re empty nesters or have a small family, this can be divided into 4 portions and frozen for future – a perfect meal ready and waiting!